Ready-to-use signup form with Vue

 If you want to be notified when a new user is created, you can add a URL to the User Created Webhook in your workspace settings.

 Userfront will send a JSON

 POST request to your Webhook URL whenever a user is created.
-This request will have your account's Webhook API key in the header, which you can use to verify the request in your application.
+This request will have your workspace's Webhook API key in the header, which you can use to verify the request in your application.

 For more information about webhooks, see the Webhook reference.

 To configure Single sign-on (SSO) with Google or other providers, visit the SSO tab in the Userfront dashboard.

 From there, you can add the credentials for the providers you want to use.

 Once you have done this, the corresponding button(s) will show up on your form automatically.